bdjeffyp/ra-guides/psx/final-fantasy-vii/guide.md

 **Busted Up:** (Challenge) The best way to prepare for this is to get into an encounter in the location just before the boss, where you found the Ether in the chest and pressed the buttons at the same time to open the door to the save crystal.
 During the preparation battle, simply let your party get attacked until all three have hit their limit breaks.
 Use the Cure spell or items to heal if needed.
 In my experience, I had an encounter with two Special Combatants and a Proto Machinegun to get my limit breaks.
 Save the game and then proceed to the boss.
 Without any grinding, my party was all level 8, except Tifa at level 6.
 All three characters used their limit breaks right away and we took down Air Buster before it could take a turn.
 Air Buster may counter attack (it did, in my experience, against Barret's Big Shot), but that doesn't count against you as the boss having taken a turn.

-**A Flower Blooming in the Slums:** (Challenge?
+**A Flower Blooming in the Slums**: (Challenge?
 Minigame?
 Puzzle?)
 Unfortunately, the only save point before this is prior to Air Buster, so if a mistake is made, you'll have a bit of a run back to make.
-The easiest way to handle this is to simply tell Aerith to "Hold on a minute" (first option) and push barrels in the following order: left, rear, and right.
+The easiest way to handle this is to simply tell Aerith to "Hold on a minute" (first option) and push barrels in the following order after telling her to wait: left, rear, and right.
 When Aerith makes it to the top of the stairs, the achievement will unlock.

 **Above and Below the Plate (cont'd):** (Treasure) Once you enter the Sector 5 Slums, you can continue to work on this achievement.
 This is the point to note that there is one required item to get that impacts **Good Things Happen For Those Who Wait** by taking the kid's life savings (which will unlock **Killing Hope** as well).
 You can either set up a save at Aerith's house prior to getting the kid's life savings, get the remaining treasure and this achievement, then go back to the save and leave the life savings alone (you'll have to actually talk to the kid, check the hidden drawer, see the money, and then choose NOT to take it) so that you can get the other achievement later.
 Now for the remaining four items...
 Items five and six are located outside of Aerith's house (Cover materia and Ether).
 Item seven is in the bag in room you rest in inside Aerith's house.
 Item eight is the kid's money.

 **Killing Hope/Good Things Happen For Those Who Wait:** (Mutually Exclusive) Missable achievements that are dependent on checking for the kid's life savings in the Sector 5 Slums and deciding to take or leave them.
 Take them to get **Killing Hope** or leave them and get the other achievement much later in the game.
 This is an easy one to get both in one run by using a save (as discussed in **Above and Below the Plate**) but one can also be deferred for the **David and Goliath** run.
 I went for both now, since **Killing Hope** is easy to get and reset to prep for the other.
+- While GarlandG opted to steal the 5 gil from the kid in their low level run, I'd go for the Turbo Ether in our **David and Goliath** run since we can use materia and a Turbo Ether could be nice to have for MP recovery.

 **Moulin a Cafe:** Here is your first chance to read the first Turtle Paradise notice in the Turbo Ether kid's room (on the wall by the stairs).

 **The Ballad of Heisenberg:** (Meme) You can purchase a grenade as early as Sector 5 Slums at the weapon shop near Aerith's House.

 **A &$#% Up Moment/Group Bath and Taking Out the Small Fry/Dude (Looks Like a Lady):** (Mutually Exclusive) These sets of achievements are mutually exclusive that are dependent on performance in minigames and a choice of which room you enter in the Honeybee Inn.
 My intended path here is to go for the worst items (Lingerie/Phoenix Down) and associated achievements first, then reload the save and get the best items/achievements (Bikini Briefs/Hyper).
 I'll get **Workout Plan** in the second pass as well.
 Another option is to get the other mutually exclusive achievements while working toward **David and Goliath** (which I may recommend in the final guide writeup).
 To take the worse path, you simply need a wig and dress.
 Doing the minimum should ensure getting the worse path and making it quick to reset and take the better path.
 Additionally, you can get the Honeybee Inn mutually exclusive achievements right away, then work on the Don Corneo mutually exclusive achievements.
 Here is the order I did things in that seemed the most efficient: **A &$#% Up Moment**, reset then **Taking Out the Small Fry**, reset then **Group Bath** and **Dude (Looks Like a Lady)**.
 To ensure **Taking Out the Small Fry**, choose the first option twice when talking to the Dress Shop owner in the bar and he'll give you the Cotton Dress, ensuring Tifa is chosen by Don Corneo no matter how you do at the squats minigame. **Taking Out the Small Fry** unlocks after defeating Scotch and Lackeys (the second fight).
 The Honeybee Inn achievements are named after the rooms that you can enter.
 You'll want to go to the Group Room for getting Don Corneo to take Cloud.
 To get the best dress, choose the second option twice when talking to the Dress Shop owner.
 Out-squat in the gym to get the Blonde Wig.
 Get the Diamond Tiara from the materia shop owner by listening to their request, staying at the inn, getting the 200 gil item, and going back to the materia shop.
 Get the Sexy Cologne by getting the pharmacy coupon from the diner (choose any meal and say "It was all right"), select the Digestive (third option), and giving it to the person in the bar's bathroom.
+- I can now confirm that getting Cloud selected by Don Corneo is ideal for **David and Goliath** (avoid extra battles), so if you don't want to reset for the mutually exclusive achievements in the normal run, get **Taking Out the Small Fry** and **A &$#% Up Moment** first.

 **Workout Plan:** (Minigame) Make a save prior to playing the squat game in the gym.
 Get a feel for the timing in practice if you wish (or use the actual game for practice and reset if you don't get it).
 If you don't make a mistake and keep a good pace, you should hit the goal of 20 squats easily by the time requirement.